dashdev-suite/dashbox/README.md

 ### Features

-- Load Boilerplates, Examples and Tutorials for different use cases and knowledge levels
+- Load Templates, Examples and Tutorials for different use cases and knowledge levels
 - Automated software testing with Mocha and Chai
 - Configurable build pipeline and build processes
 - Scriptable deployment and migrations framework